Chapter 27 BWV 47 Wer sich selbst erhöhet,der soll erniedriget werden.

 Surely all that remains is the reprise of all or part of the substantial ritornello to conclude the movement.
 But Bach seems to have developed some reservations about this practice at this juncture of his career and has, on occasions, combined the final instrumental statement with additional vocal material.
 Skipping forward to chapter 30 we may see how, in the last movement of C 49, Bach similarly merges the final ritornello with a vocal line.

 In C 47 he applies the same principle but to grander effect.
 The complete ritornello is reprised from bar 184, but it now encompasses impressive choral statements.
-Largely homophonic for pointed emphasis and throwing around wisps of the earlier material, the singers thrust home, yet again, the message of the cantata with great dramatic force.
+Largely homophonic for pointed emphasis and throwing around wisps of the earlier material, the singers thrust home, yet again, the message of the cantata with additional dramatic force.

 The soprano aria was originally written with an organ obbligato line, later reworked for violin (Dürr p 567).
 The text contrasts meekness, which all good Christians should acquire, with arrogance, the work of the Devil.
 The stanza is neatly balanced in that the first three lines deal with the former viewpoint, the last three with the latter.
 This gave Bach the opportunity of setting it as a conventional da capo aria, the longer, repeated section expounding the more significant of the mental states i.e. the humility we must acquire before we may be judged before the Lord.